 The old saying is that defense wins championships.
-But one has to dig back to 2015 before finding an offense that fell outside the top 10 in EPA that won a Super Bowl.
-The truth is, having a top-10 unit on both sides of the ball is the key.
+But one has to dig back to 2015 before finding an offense that fell outside the top 10 in EPA and won a Super Bowl.
+The truth is that having a top-10 unit on both sides of the ball is the key.

 The Detroit Lions were the only NFL team to miss the playoffs with a top-10 offense in 2022.
 Meanwhile, five of the top-10 defenses missed the dance.
 Only one top-10 offense missed the playoffs in 2021 compared to three top-10 defenses.

 Although the top offenses remain outstanding, after the regular season, only 13 teams currently had positive EPA results.

 Who Has the Best Offense in the NFL?